inanevin/LinaEngine/README.md

 #### Using terminal

 -  Run command line or terminal in the repository directory.
 -  Execute "cmake -G <options>" to generate project files for your desired IDE.
+See CMake options for defining an IDE through the console, or use CMake GUI to generate and build.
+-  Make sure you select x64 version of your IDE for the project files, as Lina Engine's vendor libraries are compiled in x64 systems.
 -  Run the project file located in the root directory, Lina.*
 -  The sandbox executable application target is automatically set as the startup project in Visual Studio IDE if CMake 3.6 or above is used.
 -  In any other case, do not forget to set sandbox target as the startup project from your IDE.